cescm/workshop-pipelines-hackersweek6/README.md

 The pipeline main construct is the `pipeline` block element.
 Inside any `pipeline` element there will be any number of second-level constructs, being the main ones:

 - `agent`: Used to define how the pipeline will be executed.
 For example, in a specific slave or in a container created from an existing Docker image.
 - `environment`: Used to define pipeline properties.
 For example, define a container name from the given build number, or define a credential password by reading its value from Jenkins credentials manager.

+    Here we can define passworsds i.e.

 - `stages`: The main block, where all stages and steps are defined.
 - `post`: Used to define any post-process activities, like resource cleaning or results publishing.